The Folkestone & Hythe area bird list

 Category C1: naturalised introduced: species that have occurred only as a result of introduction, e.g. Egyptian Goose.

-Category C2: naturalised established: species with established populations resulting from introduction, but which also occur in an apparently natural state, e.g. Greylag Goose.
+Category C2: naturalised established: species with established populations resulting from introduction, but also occur in an apparently natural state, e.g. Greylag Goose.

 Category C3: naturalised re-established: species with populations successfully re-established in areas of former occurrence, e.g. Red Kite.